What modern philanthropy tells us – and why it matters here in Sussex

 Sussex Growth Forum

-On 11 July, Wilton Park hosted the Sussex Growth Forum, bringing together leaders from politics, business, education and the voluntary sector to discuss how to promote economic growth in our county.
+In July, Wilton Park hosted the Sussex Growth Forum, bringing together leaders from politics, business, education and the voluntary sector to discuss how to promote economic growth in our county.

 We heard from the leaders of East Sussex, West Sussex and Brighton & Hove about proposals for a Sussex Mayor and the potential reorganisation of local government.
 There was broad agreement that a combined Sussex authority could foster collaboration across political and geographical divides, helping to solve long-standing county-wide challenges.
 The details of local government reform, however, were left for another day - I suspect there would be less agreement on that topic!